Vanille-N/billig/README.md

             // of Day<Curr> 1

 // this is a template
-!food-supplies value { // it takes a single positional argument
+!food_supplies value { // it takes a single positional argument
     val @Neg *value, // expands to an amount type Food,
     span Month<Post>,